 Built in the 17th century, this Burgundy castle has housed nobles, monks, artists, and more over the years—and now you can add yourself to the list.
 If you happen to get tired of strolling more than 2,200 acres of woods, explore the narrow streets of nearby St. Gengoux-le-National, a medieval town with markets, horse riding tours, and more.
 Check out these other real places that could come from fairy tales.

 For a real retreat, this Airbnb chateau in southwest France is your place.
 Despite its medieval exterior, the rooms inside are contemporary, and you’ll love the amenities.
 Along with the eight bedrooms, there’s an entertainment room complete with a pool table and bar—or you can always tap into your love of wine at one of the nearby vineyards.
-(Don’t miss these other hotels with the world’s most stunning views.)
 Plus, an outdoor pool, grilling space, and hammock let you relax without staying cooped up inside.

-This family home is a mere 10 minutes from Edinburgh Airport, though it feels totally secluded.
+This family home is a mere ten minutes from Edinburgh Airport, though it feels totally secluded.
 Illieston Castle was built as a royal hunting seat used by kings James II and James IV in the 15th and 16th centuries, though it was restored in the mid-1850s.
 Explore the riverside valley and you’re sure to spot deer, herons, badgers, foxes, and more wildlife.
 But no one would blame you if you’d rather stick with badminton, croquet, a trampoline, and other outdoor sports the Airbnb host has on hand.
-(Just make sure you pack these things you’ll need at a vacation rental.)
+Just make sure you pack these things you’ll need at a vacation rental.